MaeBerris/copy-editor/README.md

 We have taken a first pass at parsing input text into this JSON format.
 But it is quite fragile.
 Occassionally, when copy/pasting text into the text box, our parsing logic cannot extract the text in the HTML that is copied, which results in skipping over a block of text entirely.

 Is there a way to make parsing incoming pasted text more robust?
-Such that I can copy/paste text written in a Google Doc, or from a website, have the parsing logic be able to extract the text I pasted, along with a reasonable guess as to whether the texts hould be bolded, italicized, etc?
+Such that I can copy/paste text written in a Google Doc, or from a website, have the parsing logic be able to extract the text I pasted, along with a reasonable guess as to whether the text should be bolded, italicized, etc?

 ## To run